danielfarrell/danielfarrell.github.com/_posts/2013-01-20-the-pleasure-and-pain-of-environment-variables.md

 ---
 layout: post
-title: "The pleasure and pain of environment variables"
+title: "The Pleasure and Pain of Environment Variables"
-description: ""
+tagline: "Making them work for you"
 category:
 tags: []
 ---